Bougeant/Home_Credit_default_risk/README.md

 # Home Credit Default Risk

 This project contains the Jupyter notebooks used for the [Home Credit Default Risk Kaggle competition](https://www.kaggle.com/c/home-credit-default-risk), in which the objective was to predict the probability of credit default for [Home Credit](http://www.homecredit.net/) customers in the database.
-Using a combination between a Gradient Boosting model and a Neural Network model, the final model ended up in the [top  9% in the Kaggle competition](https://www.kaggle.com/olivierbo/competitions), with a ROC AUC score of 0.795 on the private (hidden) test data.
+Using a combination between a Gradient Boosting model and a Neural Network model, the final model ended up in the [top  9% in the Kaggle competition](https://www.kaggle.com/olivierbo/competitions), with a ROC AUC score of 0.795 on the hidden private test data (and a Cross-Validated ROC AUC score of 0.796 for the training data).

 ## Introduction